PyUtilib/pyutilib/README.md

 Branches for PyUtilib

-* release: This branch merges stable changes from the `master` branch.
 * master: The main development branch.
 Most developers should contribute to this branch.
 * pyomo: The development branch for the Pyomo project.
 Changes from this branch are merged into the `master` branch.